Geometrothermodynamics for Black holes and de Sitter Space: Concluding remarks

 with $S=A/4$.
 This simple analysis also verifies the area theorem and the first law of black hole thermodynamics.
 The implicit assumption in this discussion is that the term $F\delta A$ corresponds to the $S\delta T$ term in thermodynamics.
-If we accept that the entropy of a black hole is only a function of the area and that the temperature is given by the Hawking radiation, the differential equation
+If we accept that the entropy of a black hole is only a function of the area and that the temperature is given by the Hawking radiation, the differential equation $ {dS(A)}/{dA}={1}/{4} $, with a boundary condition of $S=0$ at $A=0$ uniquely gives the solution $S=A/4$.